top of page

 Are you extrasensitive?
 How to understand your gift and turn it to your advantage

-Have you ever entered a room and felt out of place, or sat next to someone and later found yourself wondering why you have a headache or don’t feel physically well?
-Have you ever been told that you’re too sensitive?
+Have you ever walked into a room and felt out of place, or sat next to someone and, after leaving their side, realized you had a headache or didn’t feel physically well?
+Has anyone ever told you that you are too sensitive?

-If so, this might mean that you are part of the approximately 20% of the world’s population who have a sensitive nervous system.
-You are what’s known as a highly sensitive person (HSP) or empath.
-This means you are attuned to subtle changes in your environment, easily connect with the emotions of others, and can intuitively sense how they are feeling – a great advantage in many situations.
-However, it also means that you can feel easily overwhelmed when you’re in a highly stimulating environment for too long, bombarded by images, sounds, or intense emotions, which ultimately leaves you feeling exhausted.
+If so, it could mean that you are part of approximately 20% of the world’s population, which has a sensitive nervous system.
+You are what is known as an extrasensensitive or empath.
+This means you are attuned to the subtleties of your surroundings, easily connect with the emotions of others, and can sense what they are feeling.
+This can be a great advantage in many situations.
+It also means you may feel more easily overwhelmed in a highly stimulating environment for too long, bombarded by images, sounds, or strong emotions, eventually leaving you feeling drained.
 Being sensitive has both its advantages and disadvantages.

-In today’s society, driven by ego and rationality, possessing this trait is often not seen as ideal.
-Caring parents and teachers may have tried to help you “overcome” your sensitivity, as though it were a flaw.
+In today’s society, which is based on egocentrism and reason, having this trait is not considered ideal.
+Well-meaning parents and teachers have probably tried to help you "overcome" this sensitivity as if it were a flaw.

 What does it mean to be an extrasensitive person?

-Extrasensitive people feel the emotions and energy of those around them on a deep level, sometimes even more intensely than they experience their own feelings.
-Being empathetic doesn’t just mean understanding what others feel – that’s ordinary empathy.
-For highly sensitive individuals, the boundary between their own emotions and those of others becomes blurred, which can lead to confusion, exhaustion, and even suffering if they don’t learn to distinguish between their own feelings and those of others.
+Extrasensitives are individuals who experience the emotions and energy of those around them on a deep level, sometimes even more intensely than they feel their own emotions.
+Being extrasensitive or empathic doesn’t just mean understanding what others are feeling—that is regular empathy.
+In the case of an extrasensitive person, the boundary between their own emotions and those of others becomes unclear, which can lead to confusion, exhaustion, and even suffering, as long as they don’t know how to distinguish between their own emotions and those of others.

 Why does this happen?

-Science is starting to uncover fascinating answers.
-Quantum physics, the branch of physics that describes the behaviour of subatomic particles, demonstrates that fundamentally, everything is energy.
-This confirms what Asian traditions have known for centuries: humans are energetic beings, not just matter.
+Science is beginning to reveal fascinating answers.
+Quantum physics, the branch of physics that describes the behavior of subatomic particles, shows that at a fundamental level, everything is energy.
+This confirms what Eastern traditions have known for centuries: humans are energetic beings, not just physical matter.
+Matter is made up of particles that have a dual nature: particle (the particles interact) and wave (the particles move).

-In human interaction, our bodies emit detectable electromagnetic fields, the most well-known being that of the heart.
-The Institute of HeartMath has demonstrated that the heart generates an electromagnetic field 100 times stronger than that of the brain, with the ability to influence other fields nearby.
+In human interaction, our bodies emit detectable electromagnetic fields, with the most well-known being that of the heart (electrocardiograms measure the heart’s electrical activity, and magnetocardiography measures the heart’s magnetic activity).
+The HeartMath Institute has demonstrated that the heart generates an electromagnetic field 100 times stronger than that of the brain, with the ability to influence other nearby fields and also be influenced by them.
 This discovery supports the hypothesis that our emotional connections and intentions are more than just subjective experiences; they may have a measurable energetic basis.

-Dr. Richard Gerber, in his book Vibrational Medicine, describes the human being as a complex system of energy fields interacting with the physical body and surrounding environment.
+Dr. Richard Gerber, in his book Vibrational Medicine, describes the human being as a system of complex energy fields interacting with the physical body and the surrounding environment.

-The Human Energy Field is a luminous field of energy that surrounds a person, extending beyond the physical body and continuously interacting with the energy fields of the surrounding environment.
-It is vital energy, a dynamic continuum with a unique pattern.
-When balanced, the Human Energy Field is characterised by flow, rhythm, symmetry, and a gentle vibration.
+The Human Energy Field is a luminous field of energy that surrounds a person, extending beyond the physical body, and is in a continuous process of interaction with the energy field of the surrounding environment.
+It is a vital energy, a continuous whole recognized by a unique pattern; it is dynamic, creative, nonlinear, unpredictable, and flows in both low and high frequencies.
+A balanced Human Energy Field is characterized by flow, rhythm, symmetry, and a gentle vibration.

 Why is it hard to accept these concepts?

-Science has, in recent decades, recognised the significance of emotions as an essential component of the human being.
-Today, doctors look not only at the physical causes of illness but also at potential emotional causes that need to be addressed – a significant step forward compared to 40–50 years ago.
-Most likely, our grandchildren will learn that humans are also made of energy and how to interpret and manage their energy in relation to their environment.
+In recent decades, science has recognized the significance of emotions as an important component of the human being.
+Today, doctors don’t just look at the physical causes of illness, but also consider potential emotional causes that need to be addressed.
+This is a significant step forward compared to 40-50 years ago.
+Most likely, the children of our children will learn that the human being is also made of energy.
+They will learn how to interpret and manage their energies in relation to those of their surroundings.

-What happens with the Earth, the Moon, and the Sun also affects our mood and energy.
+What happens with the Earth, the Moon, and the Sun affects our mood and energy.
 Empaths often have stronger physical and emotional reactions to changes in the Earth’s and Sun’s electromagnetic fields.
-However, they are often unaware of this influence or, more accurately, haven’t been taught to distinguish between their own energy and the energy outside of themselves.
+But they don’t know—or more accurately, they haven’t been taught—to differentiate between their own energy and the energy from the outside world.

-How can a highly sensitive person be affected by the energy around them?
+How can an extrasensitive person be affected by the energy around them?

-Amelia told me in a session that she felt very agitated that week.
-She wasn’t herself – nervous and restless.
-The situation at work didn’t help either, as the sales team she collaborates with wasn’t going to meet its targets, and her colleagues were stressed and worried about this.
+Amelia tells me, during one of our sessions, that she feels very agitated that week.
+She doesn’t feel like herself.
+She’s nervous and uneasy.
+Even at the office, things aren’t going well, as the sales team she works with won’t meet their targets, and her colleagues in sales are stressed and worried about this.

-Once she realised she is sensitive to the energy a situation generates, Amelia regained her power.
-Now she knows how to distinguish between her own energy and that of others.
-Previously, when she didn’t understand this, she felt anxious and vulnerable.
-She believed that what she felt was entirely her own fault, carrying an unnecessary burden on her shoulders.
+Once she realized that she is sensitive to the energy created by a particular context, Amelia took her power back.
+She now knows how to distinguish between her own energy and that of others.
+Before, when she didn’t know, she felt anxious and vulnerable.
+She thought that what she was feeling was solely her responsibility, that it was the consequence of something she had done wrong, placing an unnecessary burden on herself.

-This is an example of how a highly sensitive person can be impacted by the energy of others without realizing the external influence.
+This is an example of how an extrasensitive or empath can be affected by the energy of others without realizing the external influence.

 Would you like my help in understanding and using your gift?